 I graduated in 2008 at the height of the financial crisis.
 Jobs were scarce, and I was convinced that my long-term career prospects were grim with just an undergraduate degree.
 I was also sure that the entry level salary I commanded at 35k would never be enough for me live on and pay off my hefty student loans.

 Of course, my solution for this was to go back to school and rack up even more student loan debt!

 I went on to get MBA in Finance, also at an expensive private university.
 While in school, I made another big mistake of deferring all of my student loans.
 Because all of the loans were unsubsidized and private, I continued to rack up staggering amounts of accrued interest.

 Even though I worked two jobs in high school, almost full time in college and through my MBA to support myself, by the time I got done with school for good I had 140k in student loans.

 On the one hand, I was extraordinarily proud of myself from graduating with both my undergrad and masters, coming from a background with almost NO formal education.

 On the other hand, I was terrified that I would never pay off this crushing debt.

 But wait, there’s more!
 All through school, I drove complete beater cars.
-No joke, in grad school, I bought a car for 250 bucks off craigslist.
+No joke, in grad school, I bought a car for 250 bucks off sites like Craigslist.
 It amazingly lasted for over a year, but I did keep AAA on speed dial.
 The stupid thing was always breaking down on my way to class or work.

 I decided when I graduated that I would never be taken seriously by any employer unless I drove a newer vehicle.
 I went out and financed a brand new 20k car.
 At the time, I was pretty pleased with myself and actually thought I made a wise investment and didn't know how much car I could really afford.

 So at 25, I had managed to rack up 160k in debt.
 My heart still stops a beat just thinking about it!